dallagi/hide-imports-mode/README.md

 - **Emacs 30.1 or later**
 - **Tree-sitter grammars** - Required for supported languages (python, rust, elixir, javascript, typescript)

-You can install Tree-sitter grammars using `M-x treesit-install-language-grammar` for each language you want to use.

 ## Installation

 ### Manual Installation